lechnerc77/azd-compatibility-azure-function/README.md

 The support due to the referenced language server is great, so you get excellent support when entering data.

-> 📝 Remark - The file used as bassi for the language server is definitely worth closer look as it contains more options than shown above and also give some helpful insights on the dfault values and hoe optional parameters are derived if not provided explicitly.
+> 📝 Remark - The file used as bassi for the language server is definitely worth closer look as it contains more options than shown above and also give some helpful insights on the default values and hoe optional parameters are derived if not provided explicitly.

 There is not more to do, so the basis for the deployment of the source code is in place.
 Step 5 is done.
 Let us head over to the last puzzle piece we need to get in place, the infrastructure.